tonybergeron/didactic-disco/docs/setting_up_heroku.md

 	* KEY: `BUILD_FILES_URL`
 	* VALUE: `https://<bucket-name>.s3.amazonaws.com`

+## <a name="mongo-db"></a> MongoDB
+A MongoDB Server is expected for this example for session storage and further persistence.

+This can be riped out and replaced as needed.
+It exists to serve as an example.

+** Setup mLab **

+* Go to your Heroku App
+* Click on the `Resources` Tab
+* Search Add-ons for 'mlab'
+* Select the `Sandbox - Free` item
+* **Note: This will require a credit card be attached to the Heroku Account**
+	* If you don't need any persistence ever, just remove the `express-session` functionality and `mongo`/`mongoose` dependencies

 ## <a name="piplines"></a> Piplines
 Heroku Pipelines allows Heroku apps to be linked together into deployment stages.